jaseva/github_follower_checker/README.md

 ### Acknowledgments

 - Thanks to the GitHub API team for providing an easy-to-use API for fetching user data.
-- Thanks to the developers of the `requests` and `matplotlib` libraries for making HTTP requests and data visualization in Python straightforward.
+- Thanks to the developers of the `requests`, `matplotlib`, `tkinter`, `openai`, and `python-dotenv` libraries for making HTTP requests and data visualization in Python straightforward.